Skip to main content

 Example: a technical writer transforms detailed webhook documentation into a one-page sales sheet explaining how real-time notifications reduce customer support tickets by 40%, using non-technical language and business metrics

-Related Terms: API overview topic, market
+Related Terms: API overview topic, content, content strategy, knowledge management, market

 Sources: